 The fact that costs are below the CBO’s predictions does little to sooth those upset to find their premiums increased.
 To the average person who saw their insurance premiums double or triple, there is a lot of anger and resentment.
 Again, if the law was intended to stop the cost increases, it was a complete failure.

 Politicians from the beginning were aware of the CBO’s predictions.
 They were also aware that medical costs were rising an average of 5% annually, with some years seeing costs rise as much as 11%.
-The ACA did not stop health care costs from rising.
-What it did was to slow the cost increases.
+The ACA would not prevent the rise of health care costs.
+The purpose was to slow these cost increases.

 The goal of the Affordable Care Act is in the name of the law.
 It sought to make health care more affordable.
 Costs are down and more are insured.
 Bankruptcies resulting from medical costs have dropped by half.
 It is an imperfect law, but it has fulfilled its primary goal.
 Is that enough to keep the law?
 We’ll next look at how the law hurts instead of helps.